miguelraz/PathToPerformance/README.md

-__Stuff I'VE LEARNED__
+__Stuff I've learned: Annotations on the path to Julia Nirvana__
 ======================
 Scientific Day Logger
 ---------------------

-A trillion points of altruism to Julia's Gitter chat and its benign and helpful netizens
+A trillion points of altruism to Julia's Gitter chat and its benign and helpful netizens.

 30/03/17

-59. Enumerate generate a lot of types.
+59. Enumerate generate a lot of types, says Chris.
+Use this if you want tons of types for dispatch --> parallelization.
+Also, Chris says to handle distributed computing via multiple dispatch.
+Much pro, very wow.

 60. Jeff gives [a good overview](https://www.youtube.com/watch?v=osdeT-tWjzk) on how and why internals of Julia work the way they do.